zuoyifan132/manusRAG/README.md

 - ❓ Ask questions about your documents
 - 🔍 View the retrieved context used for each answer
 - 📁 Configure folder monitoring for automatic document ingestion
+- 🧠 Use deep search Q&A for complex questions
+- 📊 View visualizations of the retrieval process
+- 📑 Access detailed sources and citations for answers

+### Deep Search Q&A Guide
+To use the deep search Q&A feature:
+1. Select "Deep Search Mode" in the conversation interface
+2. Enter your complex question
+3. The system will automatically perform multi-round retrieval, identifying key information points
+4. Results will include more accurate answers with detailed source citations
+5. The interface visualizes the retrieval process and relationships between information

+Deep search is particularly suitable for:
+- Complex questions requiring information from multiple documents
+- Domain-specific knowledge queries
+- Scenarios requiring precise source citations

 ### Folder Monitoring
 To configure folder monitoring: